MIDI Implementation

 - S. Christian Collins's AWE32 NRPN Filter Tests

-- Fluidsynth AWE32 NPRN implementation
+- FluidSynth AWE32 NPRN implementation

-There are a few differences from fluidsynth's implementation:
+There are a few differences from FluidSynth's implementation:

 - LSB 16 overrides the